richfisher/jruby_activiti/README.md

 ```

 visit `localhost:3000/activiti`

-## Warning
-Do not create Activiti Engine in a Rails application repeatedly.
-Otherwise you will get exception `log writing failed.
-Bad file descriptor - Bad file descriptor`

 ## Known Issue
 `org.activiti:activiti-modeler` includes `org.apache.xmlgraphics:batik-transcoder`, that depends on outdated `org.mozilla:rhino`, which conflicts with rubygem `therubyrhino`.
 So you must to install `nodejs` in your machine and comment `gem 'therubyrhino'` in `Gemfile`.